 At this point you will wait to hear if your application is approved or denied.
 If approved you will need to complete a certified gun training course and submit a notarized certification of your training.
 Now you can sit back and wait for your new CCDW license to arrive.

-Delaware Concealed Carry Classes
+Concealed Carry Classes Near You In Delaware

 Search our database by zip code to find an instructor near you.
 Click here to enter your zip code to find ccw classes, cpl classes, cwp classes and chl classes in your area.